adrybakov/rad-tools/docs/source/user-guide/scripts/rad-plot-tb2j-magnons.rst

 ---------------------
 (<=) Maximum distance.

 All the bonds with the distance between atom 1 and atom 2 greater than maximum distance are excluded from the model.

 .. code-block:: text

-    default : None
+    optional
+    type: float

+.. versionadded:: 0.8.0

 .. _rad-plot-tb2j-magnons_min-distance: